List of female presidents in Latin America: List of leaders

-This list includes women who were elected by national popular vote, or ascended to their country's presidency.
-The list does not include women who served as interim or acting head of state such as El Salvador's Claudia Rodriguez de Guevara.
-This list has a strict definition of Latin America (Hispanic or Portuguese speaking countries in continental Latin America) This list excludes countries in the Caribbean such as Haiti and French speaking countries on the continent such as French Guiana, or multi cultural and lingual countries like Belize.
+This list includes women who were elected by national popular vote or ascended to their country's presidency.
+The list does not include women who served as interim or acting head of state.
+This list has a strict definition of Latin America (Hispanic or Portuguese speaking countries in continental Latin America), and excludes countries in the Caribbean such as Haiti and French speaking countries on the continent such as French Guiana, or multi cultural and lingual countries like Belize.